osuAkatsuki/bancho.py/CODE_STYLE.md

   request data, handle protocol-specific responses, and delegate app logic.
 - Put business logic in services.
 A controller should not decide how score submission, stats updates, achievements, or leaderboard behavior works.
+- Expose service behavior through service classes.
+Module-level functions in service modules should be private implementation helpers, not the public app logic surface called by controllers.
 - Use repositories for database access.
 Services should orchestrate repositories, transactions, and domain decisions.
 - Prefer explicit dependencies over hidden package behavior.
 Import from direct